Laura McLaren, Baroness Aberconway: Awards and honors

 In 1918, Aberconway was appointed CBE.
 She was also appointed Dame of Grace of the Venerable Order of St John.

 Other

 Outside politics Aberconway was a talented artist and horticulturalist.
 She and her husband worked to expand and improve the Bodnant Garden begun by her father.
-Château de la Garoupe is hailed for his beautiful garden.
+Château de la Garoupe is hailed for its beautiful garden.
+Lady Aberconway also developed the topiary terraces at Golden Grove, Llanasa, another house in North Wales owned by her father.